-The best way to explore not only London, but also its surroundings is to rent a car.
+The best way to explore not only London but also its surroundings is to rent a car.
 This way, you can be fully independent and enjoy the area very conveniently.
 With Driveboo, you can easily compare different car rental offers and book your rental car directly online.
 London is the capital of the United Kingdom and the largest city in Europe.
-It is one of the world’s most important business, financial and cultural centers.
+It is one of the world’s most important business, financial and cultural centres.
 The City of London is home to the largest international banks and businesses.
 London is also the cultural capital of the United Kingdom, hence it houses around 240 museums.
 What is more?
-The city has the world’s most developed metro network with 400 kilometers and 270 stations.
+The city has the world’s most developed metro network with 400 kilometres and 270 stations.

 London is one of the largest and most popular metropolises in the world.
 Therefore, it is possible to rent a car in basically every part of the city.
 However, with its four major airports, London is usually visited by plane.
 For those choosing this means of transportation, it will be most convenient to pick up a rental car directly at the airport.
 The airports near London are all located in strategic locations – relatively far from one another.
-The main one is Heathrow Airport (LHR), which is also the busiest airport in Europe and seventh busiest airport in the world.
+The main one is Heathrow Airport (LHR), which is also the busiest airport in Europe and the seventh busiest airport in the world.
 Other airports in the area include:

 |Airport||IATA-Code||Distance to the city centre||Location of rental car companies|

 |Heathrow Airport||LHR||19.3 miles||Car rental desks at Terminals 2, 3, 4 and 5|

 |Gatwick Airport||LGW||51.3 miles||Car rental desks in both terminals|

 If you rent a car in London, you should always choose full insurance, regardless of the amount of time you plan on driving.
 When renting a car, you should also pay extra attention to include liability insurance with high coverage.